 Get full control over your team’s delivery pipelines, plugins and access control with no central CI/CD server to manage.

 Get a streamlined user experience through the Red Hat OpenShift console developer perspective, command-line interfaces, and integrated development environments.

-OpenShift Pipelines is a feature of Red Hat OpenShift built on Tekton, an open source project that provides a framework to create cloud-nativeCI/CD pipelines quickly.
-Tekton is a CI/CD framework for Kubernetes platforms that provides a standard cloud-native CI/CD experience with containers.
+Tekton provides an open source framework to create cloud-native CI/CD pipelines quickly.
 As a Kubernetes-native framework, Tekton makes it easier to deploy across multiple cloud providers or hybrid environments.
-By making use of the Custom Resource Definitions (CRDs) in Kubernetes, Tekton uses the Kubernetes control plane to run pipeline tasks.
-By using standard industry specifications, Tekton will work well with existing CI/CD tools such as Jenkins, Jenkins X, Skaffold, and Knative.
+By leveraging the custom resource definitions (CRDs) in Kubernetes, Tekton uses the Kubernetes control plane to run pipeline tasks.
+By using standard industry specifications, Tekton will work well with existing CI/CD tools such as Jenkins, Jenkins X, Skaffold, Knative, and OpenShift.